Perry County Nursing Center

 Minimizes Serious Falls

-This tells you the percent of residents who suffered from a major fall.
-Falls resulting in severe injuries are considered to be a measure of the quality of nursing care .
-Major falls are often the result of lower quality nursing care.
+This is the percentage of residents that sustained a major fall.
+Falls leading to severe injuries are considered to be an indicator of nursing care at a nursing home.
+Falls leading to injury are often the result of lower levels of patient supervision.

 Minimizes Urinary Tract Infections

-This figure is a measure of the percentage of long-term patients that sustained UTI's.
-UTI's may be a sign of lower quality nursing care.
-Nevertheless, this datapoint may be misleading for some facilities due to inconsistent reporting standards for infections.
+This figure is a measure of the percentage of long-term care residents who had a UTI.
+UTI's could be an indication of lower quality nursing care.
+However, this metric could be misleading for certain facilities due to varying reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication